wklaczynski/state-flow-faces/README.md

 ## Roadmap

 Version 1.1 will have the ability to define flows in portlets as components of the facelets "ui: component".
-Displaying "guy" in invoke in the jsf component.
+Displaying "facet" in invoke in the jsf component.
 Full support jsf 2.3.

 ## Built With